xlladdins/xll/docs/Excel4MacrosH-P.md

 | 1               | Automatic (set by Microsoft Excel) |
 | 2               | None                               |

-Bcolor    is a number from 1 to 56 corresponding to the 56 border colors in the Border tab of the Format Object or Format (chart element) dialog box.
+Bcolor&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 56 corresponding to
+the 56 border colors in the Border tab of the Format Object or Format (chart element) dialog box.

-Bstyle    is a number from 1 to 8 corresponding to the eight border styles in the Border tab of the Format Object or Format (chart element) dialog box.
+Bstyle&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 8 corresponding to
+the eight border styles in the Border tab of the Format Object or Format (chart element) dialog box.

-Bwt    is a number from 1 to 4 corresponding to the four border weights in the Border tab of the Format Object or Format (chart element) dialog box.
+Bwt&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 corresponding to the four border weights in the Border tab of the Format Object or Format (chart element) dialog box.

 |               |               |
 | ------------- | ------------- |